Gambino Akuboy

 Muhammed Hakeem Mahoney born in Gambia, also known professionally as Gambino Akuboy, is an Afrobeats singer & songwriter, actor and screenwriter.
-Born in the Gambia, he now lives in the UK.
+Born in Gambia, he now lives in the UK.
 Gambino is known for acting and film script writing and has written for Gambia national TV.
 In 2016 he won the Best Music Video at the Wah Sa Halat Music Awards in The Gambia and his music is frequently played on BBC radio.
 Gambino together with Ousman Jarju founded RebelVZN, an independent multimedia production company, that produced short films like MEBET.

-In May 2024, Gambino appeared as a contestant on Series 17 of Britain's Got Talent, where he reached the semi-finals, before being eliminated.
+In May 2024 Gambino appeared as a contestant on Series 17 of Britain's Got Talent, where he reached the semi-finals, before being eliminated.

 Early life and acting/Screenwriter career

-Gambino was born in Banjul, capital of the Gambia.
+Gambino was born in Banjul, capital of Gambia.
 As a teenager he started his career as an Actor and played several lead roles.
 Movies he starred in were also aired on Gambia's National Television.
 In 2006 Gambino wrote the film "Calabash".